shaunaa126/MCP-Mealprep/Startup README.md

   echo "Skipping mcpo install for ${MCP_SERVER_TYPE container" fi

+## Scanning security with mcp-shield
+95. npx mcp-shield >> "mcp-shield.log" 2>&1  runs the mcp security scanner [mcp-shield](https://github.com/riseandignite/mcp-shield) and appends to the logfile echo "mcp-shield utility ran, see log for more info"

 echo "Startup complete.": Prints a message indicating that the startup process is complete.

 This detailed walkthrough should help you understand each step of the script's execution.
 Enjoy!